HumanSignal/label-studio/docs/source/guide/setup_project.md

 1. Within a project on the Label Studio UI, click **Settings**.
 2. Click **Instructions**, or in Label Studio Enterprise, click **Annotation Settings**.
 3. Type instructions and choose whether to show the instructions to annotators before labeling.
+If you want to provide additional details or links for reference, instructions support HTML markup.
 4. Click **Save**. <br/>Click the project name to return to the data manager view.

 Annotators can view instructions at any time when labeling by clicking the (i) button from the labeling interface.